Air pollution in the United Kingdom: Published pollution information

 DEFRA acknowledges that air pollution has a significant effect on health and has produced a simple banding index system that is used to create a daily warning system that is issued by the BBC Weather Service to indicate air pollution levels.
 DEFRA has published guidelines for people suffering from respiratory and heart diseases.

 Patients visiting doctors' surgeries, health centres and hospitals are exposed to polluted air that breaches WHO guidelines.
 A third of GP surgeries and a quarter of hospitals are in areas that breach WHO guidelines.
 Pollutants, notably toxic particles emitted by diesel vehicles, are linked to lifelong health issues like asthma, chronic obstructive pulmonary disease, heart disease, strokes and lung cancer among others.

 Pollutants, notably toxic particles emitted by diesel vehicles are entering children's lungs, potentially getting into their blood streams and their brains.
-This can effect children's long-term health, even lifelong health, their life expectancies and their intelligence.
-The government lost three high court cases because its plans to deal with air pollution were considered too weak, green groups and clean air campaigners frequently criticise the government.
-Air pollution leads to 40,000 early deaths annually and seriously impacts the lives of hundreds of thousands more, air pollution costs the NHS and social care services £40m annually.
+This can affect children's long-term health, even lifelong health, their life expectancies and their intelligence.
+The government lost three high court cases because its plans to deal with air pollution were considered too weak; green groups and clean air campaigners frequently criticise the government.
+Air pollution leads to the equivalent of 40,000 early deaths, seriously impacts the lives of hundreds of thousands more, and costs the NHS and social care services £40m annually.
 The UK has also been taken to the European court due to air pollution.
 Queen Mary University of London published research on children's exposure to air pollution across the school day and found that they were disproportionately exposed to higher doses of pollution during the school run and whilst at school – particularly at break time in the school playground.

 The Royal College of Paediatrics and Child Health, the Royal College of Physicians and Unicef are concerned over winter 2018/2019.
 Air pollution will worsen as people burn fuel to heat their homes.
 When people's respiratory systems are weakened through air pollution low temperatures will weaken them further this particularly affects children and elderly people.
 It is feared hospital patients with respiratory problems will add to the pressure on the NHS which is regularly overburdened in winter.

 As of 2018, approximately 4.5 million children in the UK (one in three) is growing up in a town or city with unsafe levels of particulate pollution.

+A study reviewing changes in the measured concentrations of nitrogen dioxide, PM2.5 and ozone across the UK over the period 2015-2024 found that nitrogen dioxide and PM2.5 had decreased by ~30-35% on average over the decade while ozone had increased by 17%.

 Remediation

-In 2019, toxic air leads to the premature deaths of at least 40,000 people a year in the UK – 9,000 in London – and it leaves hundreds of thousands more suffering serious long-term health problems.
+Toxic air leads to the equivalent of around 40,000 early deaths a year in the UK – 9,000 in London – and it leaves hundreds of thousands more suffering serious long-term health problems.